thephez/dpp-spec/doc/data-contract.md

 | Maximum size of CBOR-encoded data | [16 KB](https://github.com/dashevo/js-dpp/blob/v0.11.1/lib/util/serializer.js#L5) |

-# Data Contract Registration
+# Data Contract Creation

-Data contracts are registered on the platform by submitting the contract information in a data contract state transition consisting of:
+Data contracts are created on the platform by submitting the contract information in a data contract state transition consisting of:

 | Field | Type | Description|
 | - | - | - |